This article will discuss why stretches for migraines might help, what research has been done, and what stretches you might want to try.

 How Stretches for Migraine Help

-Gentle stretching can help you release tension, which is always a good thing if you get migraines.
-Yoga, for example, combines stretching with mindfulness and breathing to help relieve tension and stress, which could contribute to migraines and tension headaches.
+Gentle stretching can help you release tension, which is always a good thing if you get migraine attacks.
+Yoga, for example, combines stretching with mindfulness and breathing to help relieve tension and stress, which could contribute to migraine attacks and tension headaches.

-There is some quality research to support using stretches — specifically yoga — for migraines.
+There is some quality research to support using stretches — specifically yoga — for migraine attacks.

 - Yoga’s deep, slow breathing eases the body’s autonomic nervous system